walkman617/docusaurus-ds/docs/OpenVigntte/ov1.1.md

 ## The results…
 KONE has minimized downtime and shortened the repair time.
 Obviously, elevators/ escalators users are much happier if they do not have problems because of equipment downtime, so they enjoy trouble-free rides.
 The prediction of “soon-to-happen” can save many problems for the equipment owners.
 The owners can also optimize the schedule of their own employees (e.g., cleaners and maintenance workers).
 All in all, the decision mak- ers at both KONE and the buildings can make informed and better decisions.
 Some day in the future, robots may perform maintenance and repairs of elevators and escalators.

+***

+**Note:** This case is a sample of IBM Watson’s success using its cognitive buildings capability.
+To learn more, we suggest you view the following YouTube videos:
+1. youtube.com/watch?v=6UPJHyiJft0 (1:31 min.)
+(2017);
+2. youtube.com/watch?v=EVbd3ejEXus (2:49 min.)
+(2017).

+**QUESTIONS**:
+1. It is said that KONE is embedding intelligence across its supply chain and enables smarter buildings.
+Explain.
+2. Describe the role of IoT in this case.
+3. What makes IBM Watson a necessity in this case?
+4. Check IBM Advanced Analytics.
+What tools were included that relate to this case?
+5. Check IBM cognitive buildings.
+How do they relate to this case?

+**WHAT CAN WE LEARN FROM THIS VIGNETTE?**

+Today, intelligent technologies can embark on large-scale complex projects when they include AI combined with IoT.
+The capabilities of integrated intelligent platforms, such as IBM Watson, make it possible to solve problems that were economically and technologically unsolvable just a few years ago.
+The case introduces the reader to several of the technologies, including advanced analytics, sensors, IoT, and AI that are covered in this book.
+The case also points to the use of “cloud.”
+The cloud is used to centrally process large amounts of information using analytics and AI algorithms, involving “things” in different locations.
+This vignette also introduces us to two major types of analytics: predictive analytics (Chapters 4–6) and prescriptive analytics (Chapter 8).

+Several AI technologies are discussed: machine learning, natural language processing, computer vision, and prescriptive analysis.

+The case is an example of augmented intelligence in which people and machines work together.
+The case illustrates the benefits to the vendor, the implementing companies, and their employees and to the users of the elevators and escalators.